loathers/garbage-collector/README.md

 ## Is Garbo for me?

 Probably!
 Unlike Volcano farming, a stable 3,450 MPA option which takes a few thousand meat to get permanently set up for, Garbo responds well to various shinies at your disposal.
 However, it is entirely possible to get respectable results on accounts without a single IotM - a Seal Clubber with Transcendent Olfaction, all the relevant +meat% and +item% skills permed, and a suite of aftercore farmable gear plus a mafia pointer finger ring should be able to still pull in about 4,000 MPA once limited-per-day buffs run out.
 And the shinier you are, the higher this number grows!
 High-end users report getting in the range of 6,000 MPA in their end-day turns.
-A solid part of Garbo's daily haul comes from chaining Knob Goblin Embezzlers, and it will happily use any copier or combat replace IotMs you have toward this goal.
+A solid part of Garbo's daily haul comes from chaining valuable target monsters, and it will happily use any copier or combat replace IotMs you have toward this goal.

 Consult [this page](ITEMS.md) for a list of various items that are useful to have for Garbo, as well as a list of shinies that it supports and extracts value from.
 The baseline 4,000 MPA setup is detailed there as well, with a matching spreadsheet.